Today I’d like to discuss with you the different types of hearing loss that exist.

-Thirdly our inner ear which is the chambered nautilus snail looking organ.
+Thirdly our inner ear is the chambered nautilus snail-looking organ.
 The three parts work together to make hearing normal.

 Any problem along this pathway can result in hearing loss.
 Some hearing loss is temporary and treatable; those types are typically what we call conductive hearing loss.
 Conductive hearing loss happens when the ear is blocked from sending sound inside.
 If I simply putting my finger over my ear, this causes conductive hearing loss; If I take my finger away, my hearing is normal again.

-Middle ear problems such as middle ear fluid, or malfumation of middle ear bones cause conductive hearing loss.
+Middle ear problems such as middle ear fluid or malformation of middle ear bones cause conductive hearing loss.

-Permenant hearing loss resides mostly from damage to our inner ear hair cells.
-There is no blockage from conduction, but when the cells are damaged or broken, sound does not receive or be received by the receptors as well, therefore it decreases the signal being sent to the nerve and up to the brain.
+Permanent hearing loss resides mostly from damage to our inner ear hair cells.
+There is no blockage from conduction, but when the cells are damaged or broken, sound does not receive or be received by the receptors as well.
+Therefore it decreases the signal being sent to the nerve and up to the brain.

 A Summary of The Three Types of Hearing Loss